 Café-restaurant In De Waag

-Café-restaurant In De Waag in Amsterdam combines gastronomy with history.
+Café-restaurant in In De Waag combines gastronomy with history.
 This historic building is the prefect background for a tasty lunch or three-course dinner.
 Come here in the afternoon for High Tea if you are craving for scones with clotted cream.
-Or early evening for jenever tasting session; a very Dutch experience.
-Not only is In De Waag a favourite among tourists who visit Amsterdam, it is also a place where locals like to spend their time.
+Come for dinner and try duck leg with sauerkraut or a double Waag-burger.
+Finish your meal with chocolate and caramel mousse.
+Not only is In De Waag favourite among tourists who visit Amsterdam, it is also a place where the locals meet.

 Gastronomy with a Touch of History